Jose Altuve Preview, Player Props: Astros vs. Rangers

-Jose Altuve -- with a slugging percentage of .619 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Texas Rangers, with Nathan Eovaldi on the mound, on September 5 at 8:05 PM ET.
+The Houston Astros, including Jose Altuve and his .844 slugging percentage over his past 10 games, battle starting pitcher Max Scherzer and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-In his most recent appearance, he smacked two homers in his previous appearance (going 4-for-6) against the Rangers.
+He smacked three homers in his last game (going 3-for-5) in his last appearance against the Rangers.

 Jose Altuve Game Info & Props vs. the Rangers